-9.3.2 Half Hourly Regional Price (Phh,R) Profile
+9.3.2.
+Half-hourly regional price (PHH,R) profile

-The calculation of average half-hourly prices for the region (PHH,R) is required to determine a regional price profile as an input into the PRAF calculations only.
-The average half-hourly regional price profile will be the same for all Market Participants in that region.

-The $P{HH,R}$ is calculated per half-hour by season using an exponential weighted moving average approach based on the previous value $P{HH,R(previous)}$ and the most recent half-hourly RRPs for that half-hour and season.
-The calculation is outlined below and repeated for each half hour in a day (i.e. 48 times):

-- 1. For each season, calculate last year's actual average regional price for the half hour (APHH,R) using actual half-hourly RRP. - 2.
-Calculate the current PHH.R:
+- (a) The calculation of average half-hourly prices for the region (Phh,R) is required to determine a regional price profile as an input into the PRAF calculations only.
+The average half-hourly regional price profile will be the same for all Market Participants in that region. - (b) The PHH,R is calculated per half-hour by season using an exponential weighted moving average approach based on the previous value PHH,R(previous) and the most recent half-hourly RRPs for that half-hour and season.
+The calculation is outlined below and repeated for each half hour in a day (i.e. 48 times): - (i) For each season, calculate last year's actual average regional price for the half hour (APHH,R) using actual half-hourly RRP. - (ii) Calculate the current PHH,R:

-$P{HH,R} = P{HH,R(previous)} \times (1 - W{P,R}) + AP{HH,R} \times W{P,R}$
+$P{HH,R} = P{HH,R(previous)} x (1 - W{P,R}) + AP{HH,R} x W{P,R}$

-PHH,R(previous) is the previously calculated value of the relevant seasons PHH,R
+Phh,R(previous) is the previously calculated value of the relevant seasons Phh,R